 If you feel like you’ve been wrongly treated while you’re pregnant, on maternity leave or on your return to work, here’s the information that you need…

 While being pregnant and working are not mutually exclusive; unfortunately, some women do face unfair treatment at work as a result.
 Check out Maternity Action’s video for examples of the ways in which women experience discrimination – and for tips on how to deal with these issues.

 Maternity leave and pregnancy discrimination laws

 If you’re feeling at all wobbly about your rights, this is the most important thing to know.
-It’s against the law to treat people unfavourably because they are pregnant, have a pregnancy-related illness, gave birth recently or are breastfeeding (Acas 2019; Maternity Action 2019a).
+It’s against the law to treat people unfavourably because they are pregnant, have a pregnancy-related illness, gave birth recently or are breastfeeding (Acas, no date; Maternity Action, no date a).
 So if you feel like that is happening to you, you have every right to speak up.

 If you’re feeling alone with these issues, how about this for a stat?
-54,000 new mums lose their jobs across the UK every year.
+Every year, 54,000 new mums lose their jobs across the UK.
 And one in five experienced harassment or negative comments from someone at work when they were pregnant or back from maternity leave.
 One in 10 said they were treated worse when they returned to work after having a baby.
-And 7% were even put under pressure to hand in their notice (EHRC 2018).
+And 7% were even put under pressure to hand in their notice (EHRC, 2018).
 Shocking.